Annalise-M/Lab-03-Design-Pokedex/README.md

         The drop down is fuctioning.
         Need to look into the pagination option once sorted.
         And a potential search fuction change continuing / responding once the first or any other searches have been done.
-        Need to rewrite the ComponentDidMount in both of the Search files
+        Need to rewrite the ComponentDidMount in both of the Search files.
+        Also get to Key Prop Error - that shit is annoying as fuck.